close

 To make a page relevant to search queries, optimize the text for the target keywords.

-• Analyze Bounce Rate: Use custom reports in OpenAI Analytics or view the ready-made “Bounce Rate by Keywords” report in Labrika’s dashboard to check if your target page content matches search queries.
+• Analyze Bounce Rate: Use custom reports in Google Analytics or view the ready-made “Bounce Rate by Keywords” report in Labrika’s dashboard to check if your target page content matches search queries.

 • Optimize for High Bounce Rate Queries: Find queries with a high bounce rate and optimize the page for them: